Actions

 Virginia lifeguards hospitalized: Heat emergencies strike state park during extreme temps

-Shortly afterward, a second lifeguard fell from their stand into the water due to a medical issue.
+Shortly afterward, a second lifeguard fell from their stand into the water.
 They were quickly rescued and given immediate medical aid before being transported to the hospital by Chesterfield EMS.

 A third incident occurred later when a lifeguard, who had permission to leave early, experienced a medical emergency in the parking lot.
-First responders were called, and that lifeguard was also transported to the hospital.
+EMTs responded and attended.

 "The safety and well-being of both our staff and visitors is our highest priority," DCR officials wrote in a statement.
 "All appropriate procedures were followed on July 25, and we remain committed to maintaining a safe environment at all of our facilities."